Starpelly/Bread2Unity/README.md

-# FlourSharp
+# Bread2Unity
-Serializes and deserializes BCCAD files to and from JSON, can also be used as a standalone BCCAD serialization library.

-Rewritten entirely from scratch, based on https://github.com/patataofcourse/flour
+Importer that turns the BRCAD and BCCAD animations to Unity animations.